HOGENT-Web/csharp/chapters/01/slides/presentation.md

 - **Versions slowly**
  - which means you can’t easily use the latest features.
 - Needs a <a href="https://dotnet.microsoft.com/platform/dotnet-standard#versions" target="_blank">decoder table</a>
- - Which API's are available in which implementation?
+ - Which APIs are available in which implementation?
 - Exposes **platform-specific features**
- - They didn't want to break the entire ecosystem so there are Windows specific API's.
+ - They didn't want to break the entire ecosystem so there are Windows specific APIs.
 Which don't make sense on Apple devices. e.g. FileSystem

 > More information about .NET Standard can be found <a href="https://devblogs.microsoft.com/dotnet/the-future-of-net-standard/" target="_blank">here</a>.